 The Lakeline ILP Enclosure Structures on both the northbound and the southbound roadways are in overall good condition.
-The main comment noted was that there is exposed wire at the southbound location in the ILP enclosure structure.

 1.3.4.
 MAINLANE PLAZA AT CRYSTAL FALLS PARKWAY

 Toll Plaza - There were no significant defects noted on the toll plaza.

 ILP Enclosure Structures - The ILP Enclosure Structure on the northbound roadway is in overall good condition.
 There were no significant defects noted during inspection.